Contest for Nier Re[in]carnation

-A brief explanation of my process for making concept art
+A brief explanation about my process for making concept art

-For this piece, I wanted to make a realistic scene out of an existing screenshot from NieR Re[in]carnation, when a prince and a decomissioned soldier run away from their kingdom that was about to fall into chaos.
+I wanted to create a realistic scene based on a screenshot of the game about a prince and a decomissioned soldier running away from their home kingdom that was about to fall into chaos.

-There were very brief glimpses of the city from the game, so I had a lot of freedom to work with how the kingdom would look like.
-What I decided to go for was a large medieval town mixed with some technology built into it.
+There were brief glimpses of the city from the game, so I had a lot of freedom to work with how the kingdom would look like.
+What I decided to go for was a large medieval town mixed with some fantasy elements and technology built into it.
 I felt like trams and industrial smokestacks would also bring out the NieR vibe.

 Thumbnails